Tanz0rz/haxe-fmod/docs/platforms.md

 ### How the hdll is resolved

-At build time `lime test hl` looks for the hdll in order:
+At build time `lime test hl` (and the [stage command](guides/tools-cli.md#stage) for Heaps builds) looks for the hdll in order:

 1. Project-local `.haxefmod/hlaxe_fmod.hdll`, when present. `haxelib run haxefmod build-hdll` writes it there.
 2. The pre-built `templates/bin/hl/<Platform>/hlaxe_fmod.hdll` inside the installed library.

 The build log states which one was used.
 At runtime the library checks the hdll's binding version against its own and refuses to initialize on a mismatch, printing the `build-hdll` command to run.

+Kha builds never involve the hdll, on the Kore HL/C target included, since the binding is compiled into the executable there.

 ### HashLink headers